epfl-ada-2018/project-pizzafels/README.md

 ### Revised plan

 After this first analysis of the data, we can reformulate our research questions into a unique one:

 **What would be our recommendations to the Swiss government/the cantons to reduce the number of victims?**

-Our new plan is as follows (details in the notebook Milestone2 - Descriptive Analysis.ipynb):
+Our new plan is as follows (details in the notebook 'Milestone2 - Descriptive Analysis.ipynb'):

 1) Analysis of the acccidents at the national level.